christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

 - `ICosmosBulkReader<T>`
 - `ICosmosBulkWriter<T>`

-Where `T` is a document resource represented by a class deriving from the `CosmosResource` base-class, or by implementing the underlying `ICosmosResource` interface directly.
+Where `T` is a document resource represented by a class derived from the `CosmosResource` base-class, or by implementing the underlying `ICosmosResource` interface directly.

+### ICosmosReader<T>

+Cosmos DB is really good at point read operations, and this is really cheap to do.
+The `ICosmosReader<T>` interface provides the following methods for point read operations:

+- `Task<T> ReadAsync(string documentId, string partitionKey, CancellationToken cancellationToken)`
+- `Task<T?> FindAsync(string documentId, string partitionKey, CancellationToken cancellationToken)`

+`ReadAsync()` does a point read look up on the document within the specified partition and throws a `CosmosException` with the Status code NotFound if the resource could not be found. `FindAsync()` on the other hand will return a `null` instance of `T` if the resource count not be found

 ## Configure Cosmos connection